Pullusb/devTools/README.md

 Inserting / printing infos about blender:

 - **Print usefull resources path** - Print in console all paths relative to addons location, config path and more
-- **Insert date** - Insert current date at cursor position. re-clic add hour. re-re-clic add abbreviated day
+- **Insert date** - Insert current date at cursor position. re-click add hour. re-re-click add abbreviated day
 - **Release infos** - Insert blender release info (Date, Hash, branch), Usefull for bug report (print full build info in console)

 Modal:

-- **Event Keycode printer** - Modal to capture event and print event.type and event.value. serve as quick way to know keycode to use for keymap or modals
+- **Event Keycode printer** - Modal to capture event and print event.type and event.value.
+Serve as quick way to know keycode to use for keymap or modals

 #### Add button to interactive console header